Ideas for a Perfect Layover in Reykjavik

 Snorkel between Two Continental Plates in Silfra

 Have you ever dreamed of snorkeling in the ice-cold water between two continental plates?
 Probably not, but in Iceland that’s possible.
-It’s a one of a kind experience that only takes half a day.
+It’s a one-of-a-kind experience that only takes half a day.

 IMG_1759